 Place a few leaves around the bottom of the flowers and, using floral tape, attach them to the base and wires.

 I like to arrange my “roses” in a tall, cylindrical floral vase that costs all of $3 at Walmart.
 They come in all different colors and it is fun to fill the bottom with colored rocks or glass.
 Sometimes, I will put two one dollar bills in the bottom facing out just to add some interest.
 Here, I have added a few silk flowers as the base of the arrangement and then put the “roses” above them.
-The arrangement is surrounded by a cello bag, also from Walmart, which is gathered at the top with a rubber band and then tied with a bow and ribbon.
+The arrangement is surrounded by a cello bag, which can be purchased from Walmart or Hobby Lobby, which is gathered at the top with a rubber band and then tied with a bow and ribbon.

 This one is a little more onate with multiple silk flowers, berries and curling ribbon.
 I put glass beads in the bottom and then took green tissue paper and pushed down inside the vase with the corners hanging out around the top of the vase so that it would act as a backdrop for the arrangement.
 In this arrangement, the centers of the roses are rolled under like the rest of the petals.
 Just thought I’d show the difference.